Natural Bridges National Monument

 Natural Bridges National Monument, Nature reserve in San Juan County, Utah.

-President Theodore Roosevelt established this national monument on April 16, 1908, marking the first national monument designation in Utah.
+President Theodore Roosevelt established this national monument on April 16, 1908, creating the first national monument designation in Utah.
+This founding reflected a broader movement to protect unique geological formations throughout the American West.

-The three natural bridges carry names from Hopi culture, reflecting the Native American heritage of this region in southeastern Utah.
+The three natural bridges carry names from Hopi culture, connecting visitors to the Native American heritage of southeastern Utah.
+This naming reflects how Indigenous peoples have long understood and related to this landscape.

 Location: San Juan County